bethsay/learndocker/README.md

 - learning branch to hold drafts and recieve commits.
 - main branch to hold finished docs.
 - main branch gets updated only with cherrypick or pull request

+After data is complete, maybe convert text files to markdown.